 Google AI Overviews

-AI Overviews pull from Google’s own index, so traditional Google SEO still matters here.
-But the selection criteria for AI Overview citations differ from organic ranking.
+AI Overviews pull from Google's own index.
+Traditional Google SEO still matters, but the selection criteria differ from organic ranking.

 - Target informational queries where AI Overviews are most likely to appear